developmentseed/scoreboard/README.md

 ## Start Development Server

-This command will start both the frontend and the api together
+This command will start both the frontend and the api together, with livereloading for both the front end and api

      $ yarn dev

+This command will start both the frontend and the api together, with a static version of the api
+    $ yarn dev-static

 ## Tests